-Another alternative is to use the pdflatex program instead of straight LATEX.
-This program avoids the Type-3 font problem, however you must ensure that all of the fonts are embedded (use pdffonts).
-If they are not, you need to configure pdflatex to use a font map file that specifies that the fonts be embedded.
-Also you should ensure that images are not downsampled or otherwise compressed in a lossy way.
+135 A better alternative is to use the pdflatex program instead 136 of straight LATEX.
+This program avoids the Type-3 font 137 problem, however you must ensure that all of the fonts are 138 embedded (use pdffonts).
+If they are not, you need to 139 configure pdflatex to use a font map file that specifies that 140 the fonts be embedded.
+Also you should ensure that im-141 ages are not downsampled or otherwise compressed in a 142 lossy way.

-Note that the 2014 style files use the hyperref package to make clickable links in documents.
-If this causes problems for you, add nohyperref as one of the options to the icml2014 usepackage statement.
+Note that the 2016 style files use the hyperref package to make clickable links in documents.
+If this causes problems for you, add nohyperref as one of the options to the icml2016 usepackage statement.

-1.3.
+1.2.
 Reacting to Reviews